google/sec-gemini/cli/README.md

 Commands:
-  --config               Reads, writes, or deletes configuration files --open-ui              Opens the Sec-Gemini web UI in a browser [aliases: --ui] --check-update         Checks whether the CLI is up-to-date [aliases: --update] --generate-completion  Generates a shell completion file [aliases: --completion]
+  --config               Reads, writes, or deletes configuration files --open-ui              Opens the Sec-Gemini web UI in a browser [aliases: --ui] --self-update          Updates the CLI if a newer version exists [aliases: --update] --generate-completion  Generates a shell completion file [aliases: --completion]

 Arguments: